ibsa21/TuringCollege---Data-Science-ML/Module-I(Data Wrangling with Python)/sprint-I/Project(python-mastery)/README.md

 It can be installed with::
 ```
-pip install arithmetic_calculator
+pip install arithmetic_calc
 ```

 Usage
 -----
-To use arithmetic_calculator, we first create an object
+To use arithmetic_calc, we first create an object
 ```
-from arithmetic_calculator import Arithmetic()
+from arithmetic_calc import Arithmetic()
 calc = Arithmetic()
 ```
 Addition of two numbers